Drakynfly/ALSV4_CPP/README.md

 ![image](https://github.com/Drakynfly/ALSV4_CPP_Faerie/raw/main/Resources/Readme_Content_1.png)
 - This fork removes the need for any config file changes.
 There are now settings availible in Project Settings menu.
 Setup Axis inputs, trace channels, collision profiles, and more.
 - This fork seperates the functionality for controlling ALSBaseCharacter into a child class: ALSPlayerCharacter.
 Parent player controlled characters to this class for access to the rest of the input functions (which are renamed to all begin with "Input_").

-## Functions To Override In Blueprints
-- There are a few functions you will need to override in blueprints.
-You will also need to update these functions for every new overlay state you add.
-These are commented in the C++ code, but are listed here for quick reference as well.
-- In your player character blueprint: **GetGetUpAnimation** & **GetRollAnimation**
-- In the MantleComponent: **GetMantleAsset**

 ## License & Contribution
 **Source code** of the plugin is licensed under MIT license, and other developers are encouraged to fork the repository, open issues & pull requests to help the development.